Charles J. Spies, III Announces Retirement; Traci R. Vaine to Succeed as CEO on October 1, 2020

 “Of CCML’s accomplishments, I am most proud of having a role in helping to create sustainable change for people and places experiencing underinvestment,” said Spies.
 “Premium Peanut is bringing market stability and profitability to 500 farmer/growers, who are able to sell every ton of peanuts they grow, due to a New Markets investment in their state-of-the-art facility in Douglas, Georgia.
 Our investment in the nonprofit, federally qualified Lanai Community Health Center is providing the only public health care on the remote island of Lanai, Hawaii.
 In Maine, the addition of two tissue machines to the St Croix mill in Washington County added over 90 direct and 80 indirect jobs and stabilized over 300 existing mill jobs.
 That mill is running at full capacity today.
 I also want to thank the CCML staff and board members who drove these accomplishments and continually set a high bar in investment, compliance, asset management and long-term community impact for the NMTC industry.”

 Incoming CEO, Traci Vaine, has worked alongside Spies for over 12 years in various positions including, most recently, Chief Compliance Officer.
 In her work at CCML, Vaine co-founded the CCML NMTC Roundtable, a forum for practitioners to discuss current topics and industry trends.
 She is recognized as an industry expert on topics of compliance and asset management.
-Prior to joining CCML, Vaine was the co-founder and operations manager of Fantasy Stock Market, Inc., an industry-leading e-learning stock market program.
+Prior to joining CCML, Vaine was the co-founder and operations manager of Fantasy Stock Market, Inc., an industry-leading e-learning stock market program with some of the best stock trading apps available today.
 She also served as senior benefits advisor for the Arizona State Retirement System and a financial consultant at Smith Barney.
 She received her B.S. in Finance, Magna Cum Laude, from Arizona State University and is a Certified Compliance & Ethics Professional.

 “I am deeply committed to CCML’s mission, which we share with our colleagues at CEI, to build a more equitable economy,” said Vaine.
 “CCML is currently managing a portfolio of over $200 million in NMTC investments in projects in rural regions throughout the country, and I look forward to continuing to work closely with my colleagues and engage with the communities we serve to provide access to economic opportunity.”